Can A Bystander Be Suspended From School?

 The California Education Code lists out all the potential areas for which a student may be suspended or expelled.
 It also lists out things that schools CANNOT punish students for.
 Things not listed as suspension-eligible offenses are also not suspendable.
 Schools are limited by these state laws, voted in by our legislature.
 Of course, the codes can be vague, and cover a LOT of areas of alleged wrong, from arranging a drug sale, to possession of nicotine products.

-If a school validates a student did not actually commit a wrong, most just obtain their statement about the events and don’t suspend the innocent student.
+If a school validates the student did not actually commit a wrong, most just obtain their statement and don’t suspend the innocent student.

 Some, however, do.